appinho/SARosPerceptionKitti/README.md

 ### Troubleshooting

-* Make sure to restart the launch command above if you want to execute the scenario again [see here](https://github.com/appinho/SARosPerceptionKitti/issues/7)
+* Make sure to restart the launch command above if you want to execute the scenario again ([See here](https://github.com/appinho/SARosPerceptionKitti/issues/7))
 * Make sure the scenario is encoded as 4 digit number, like above `0060`
 * Make sure the images are encoded as 10 digit numbers starting from `0000000000.png`
 * Make sure the resulting semantic segmentated images have the color encoding of the [Cityscape Dataset](https://www.cityscapes-dataset.com/examples/)